tiagohm/MarkdownView/app/src/main/assets/markdown1.md

 To avoid creating __bold__ or _italic_, place a backslash in front \\* or \\_.

-Any word wrapped with two tildes (like ~~this~~) will appear crossed out.
+Any <red>word</red> wrapped with two tildes (like ~~this~~) will appear crossed out.

 # Paragraphs

-A paragraph is consecutive lines of text with one or more blank lines between them. { .text-right .green }
+A paragraph is consecutive lines of text with one or more blank lines between them. { .text-right .green .text-small }

-For a line break, add either a backslash \ or two blank spaces at the end of the line. { .text-left .blue }
+For a line break, add either a backslash \ or two blank spaces at the end of the line. { .text-left .blue .text-large }

 This is the first paragraph. { .text-center .orange }